Looking Back on Kenya’s Olympics Greats

 4. Julius Kariuki, 1988, Seoul

 Most 3,000m steeplechase gold medalists rarely win it on the first attempt.
 And for Kariuki who had been a newcomer at the summer games in Los Angeles, the constant injection of pace had gotten the best of him then.
 More confident and seeking redemption following the 1984 mislay, the medal was nigh.
-Aside from relying on mental strength Kariuki played it cool, determined to run at his own pace, holding back at the beginning of the race and only setting off beyond the 2000-meter mark.
-Kariuki kept to the script, rarely running fast in the first lap of steeplechase, preferring to slip back and settle into the race, getting a rhythm and then move up from behind.
+Aside from relying on mental strength, Kariuki played it cool, determined to run at his own pace, holding back at the beginning of the race and only setting off beyond the 2000-meter mark.
+Kariuki kept to the script, rarely running fast in the first lap of the finals, preferring to slip back and settle into the contest, getting a rhythm and then move up from behind.
 He came to the finals as the fastest Kenyan with the hope of carrying on the immutable legacy of winning the event.
 Determined to get things right, Kariuki and Koech stayed together for the first 2000m of the race.
 At the bell, Kariuki cast extra speed, pushing hard all the way to the finish.

 5. Matthew Birir, 1992, Barcelona